 - When a standard panel would obscure essential content.

 - When the panel is used for making quick adjustments and then dismissed.

-Use a combination of standard panels and HUDs when appropriate.
+Use a combination of standard panels and HUDs.
 If your app focuses on highly visual content only at specific times or only in certain modes, use the panel type that is best suited to the current task and environment.

 Don’t switch panel types when your app switches mode.
 For example, if you use a HUD when your app is in an immersive mode, don’t transform it into a standard panel when your app switches to a nonimmersive mode.

 Use simple adjustment controls in HUDs.
 Avoid controls that require typing text or selecting items because these actions force people to shift attention from content to the panel.
 Instead, use controls like sliders and steppers because they’re easy to use without focusing on them.

 Use color sparingly in HUDs.
 Too much color in the dark appearance of a HUD can be distracting and lessen the panel’s impact.
 Often, only small amounts of high-contrast color are needed to enhance the information in a HUD.